versioned/versioned-admin/README.md

 ## Backlog (Sprint)

+* Same error message handling in DataForm as in ModelsForm

+* Support relationships in DataForm
+  Need search for this?
+  Check out contentful and others

 * ModelsList
   * Move to homepage?

 * Pagination for DataList

-* Support relationships in DataForm
-  Need search for this?
-  Check out contentful and others

 * Support JSON object field with schema?